subquery/subql/docs/run/indexing_query.md

 After running subql-query service successfully, open your browser and head to `http://localhost:3000`.

-Finally, you should see a GraphQL playground is showing in the explorer and the schemas that ready to query.
+Finally, you should see a GraphQL playground showing in the Explorer and the schema that is ready to query.